rclone/rclone/docs/content/docs.md

 This command line flag allows you to override that computed default.

+### --no-gzip-encoding ###

+Don't set `Accept-Encoding: gzip`.
+This means that rclone won't ask the server for compressed files automatically.
+Useful if you've set the server to return files with `Content-Encoding: gzip` but you uploaded compressed files.

+There is no need to set this in normal operation, and doing so will decrease the network transfer efficiency of rclone.

 ### -q, --quiet ###

 Normally rclone outputs stats and a completion message.
 If you set